iding-ir/react-portfolio/public/data/en/about.md

-Iranian born and living in the Netherlands, I'm a Senior Frontend Engineer with a background in art and fullstack development.
+Born in Iran and now a Skilled Migrant in the Netherlands, I'm a Senior Frontend Engineer with a background in art and full-stack development.

-In early 2000's I used to use Flash MX for animating and developing games, and from there I found an interest in developing Flash websites.

-From mid 2000's, I started my career as a fullstack developer using HTML, CSS and PHP.
-I continued this as a freelancer for about a decade.

-Around mid 2010's, I decided to focus my career on the front-end.
-Drawing and being a visual person helped with this decision.

-In 2022 I moved to the Netherlands.
+My journey began with Flash MX, where I explored animation and game development before transitioning to Flash websites.
+Over time, I expanded into full-stack development, working with JavaScript, HTML, CSS, PHP, and SQL.
+However, my passion for design, interactivity, and user experience naturally led me to specialize in frontend engineering.

-In my personal life, I enjoy cycling and kayaking.
-I like history and cinema, and with a degree in Electrical Engineering, I'm an IoT hobbyist.
+Beyond coding, I enjoy cycling and kayaking, diving into history and cinema, and experimenting with IoT projects, drawing from my Electrical Engineering degree.